Draussenduscher/Marginalia/README.md

 ## How to use

 - Add the class `text-with-side-note` to the containing block.
 The side note will be top aligned with this block.
-- Place `input`s and `label`s between paragraphs and on the same level with them (not within paragraphs)
+- Place `input`s and `label`s in or between paragraphs (see above)
-- The side note div must be below the `input`s and `label`s, on the same level as well
+- The side note div must be below the `input`s , (see above)

 ## Adjustments

-Take care of the heights of column and side notes.
+Take care of the heights of main column and side notes.
 Side notes must disappear behind the column completely when inactive.

 ## Enhance it